-At Release, the book will be available on Amazon, Barnes & Noble and Apple, in both ebook and paperback.
-Currently, the pre-order is only available for the Kindle version on Amazon.
+Available on Amazon, Barnes & Noble and Apple, in both ebook and paperback.

 WOMEN'S FICTION NEW RELEASE

 It's Launch Month!
 And there are going to be sales and giveaways through the end of July.